 Hankey Law Office Will Stand Up for You

-For a free review of your employment issues, please complete and submit our Online Employment Case Inquiry Form.
+For a free review of your wage issues, please complete and submit our Online Employment Case Inquiry Form.
 Once submitted, your information will be personally reviewed by one of our experienced attorneys.
 Please be aware that submitting this form does not create an attorney-client relationship.

 We will contact you within two business days if we believe you may have a viable claim.
-The Hankey Law Office accepts claims for representation on a contingency fee basis, meaning we will not charge you a fee until we successfully recover for you.